WeihaoLiTW/prepextend/README.md

 1. Run Tableau Prep file through Python API.
 2. Read the Tableau Prep file as a dict, which has an overview of all inputs and outputs.
 3. Produce a flows execution sequential list from a group of the Tableau prep files with dependence.
-4. The below features needs to setup a config file:
+4. Add-on features (require setting the config file):
-   a.
+   - 4.a.
 On top of feature 1, add retry when there is an error in running Tableau Prep file
-   b.
+   - 4.b.
 On top of feature 1, notify by Slack when running error.
-   c.
+   - 4.c.
 On top of feature 1, assign a specific version of Tableau Prep in a specific file to run.
-   d.
+   - 4.d.
 On top of feature 1, save running log.
-   e.
+   - 4.e.
 On top of feature 1, no more need to locate the credential file
-   f.
+   - 4.f.
 On top of feature 3, can assign a folder as a pool to the group of the Tableau prep files located.
-   g.
+   - 4.g.
 Can mark csv outputs as checkpoints and verify them after running file to secure the data quality.
-   h.
+   - 4.h.
 On top of feature 4-g, notify by Slack when getting issues in checkpoints.

 Note: Featurs 2,3 are in the limited scope of connection test:
 	  Local file type: excel, csv, hyper